ArnoSaine/use-axios/README.md

 ## Caching

 Successful responses with the same (stable JSON stringified) arguments will be cached across the application.
-Components may rerender and call `useAxios` multiple times, and only one HTTP request is made, as long as there is some component mounted using the same request arguments.
+Components may rerender and call `useAxios` multiple times, and only one HTTP request is made, as long as there is some component mounted using the same arguments.

 To reload data and update components, call `reload(...args)`.